HA2294/TitanicLife-_Predictive-Model-for-Survival-on-the-Titanic/README.md

 I initially used this project for the “Titanic: Machine Learning from Disaster” Competition on Kaggle where we are asked to predict whether a passenger on the titanic would have been survived or not based on the original data set.

+The Model was later converted into a streamlit web application to be accessable to non- programers